ChetanKokcha/OLA-Rides-Analytics-Dashboard/README.md

 4. Data Source

      This dataset was taken from a YouTube channel that provides sample data for practice dashboards.
-     (You may replace it with your preferred dataset link or credit the channel.

 5. Key Features / Dashboard Highlights